AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Deploy Application Server on Cloud Starter

-After performing the prerequisite tasks, deploy Application Server using this command:
+After completing the [prerequisites](#before-you-begin-a-cloud-starter-deployment), deploy Application Server using this command:

 ```bash
 git push